 If either designated representative finds such rights to exist, he or she shall notify the other designated representative, and the Parties shall cooperate as needed in carrying out these requirements.
 It is understood that such requirements may include but are not limited to conducting a formal investigation within regulatory timelines and/or the implementation of interim safety measures for the complainant.

+d.
 Within five (5) business days of either Party receiving the complaint, the Parties will discuss the nature and severity of the allegations and come to a mutual agreement regarding (i) the need for and scope of any investigation required, and (ii) which Party should take the lead in investigating and handling the complaint, based on the factual allegations in the complaint, or whether both Parties should jointly investigate and handle the complaint.
 If it is agreed that a formal investigation is required, the Parties will mutually agree upon an investigator, who may be an outside investigator, or qualified employee of SDMC or PLNU.
 If the Parties agree to have the matter investigated internally by either a SDMC or PLNU employee, the other Party may designate an employee to attend all witness interviews.
 Where it is determined that an outside investigator will be used, the Parties will mutually agree on which Party should pay such cost or whether such cost will be divided equally between the Parties.

 If, despite the good faith effort of the Parties, they are unable to agree on a process for investigating the complaint, the Party whose employee/student is the respondent of the complaint will determine the process.